 Residence Requirements: Normally it takes four years to complete the work for graduation, of which at least six terms, including the senior year (last three academic terms), must be spent in residence at Carleton.
 Some exceptions to the senior residency rule may be given by the Academic Standing Committee.

 Course Load: Carleton’s academic year is comprised of three 10-week-long terms.
-Students normally carry 18 credits per term.
-They may take as few as 12 and, on occasion, as many as 22, or, with special permission, 24, although such heavy course loads are discouraged.
-Students usually carry three courses each term.
-The standard course unit is six credits; for purposes of transfer evaluation six credits are comparable to three and one-third semester hours.
+Students normally carry 3 courses, or 18 credits, per term; they may take as few as 12 and, on occasion, as many as 22.
+With special permission of the Academic Standing Committee students may carry up to 24, although such heavy course loads are discouraged.
+The standard course unit is six credits; for purposes of transfer evaluation, six credits are comparable to three and one-third semester hours.
 Although all standard courses carry equal credit, laboratory courses at Carleton are equivalent to those in other colleges that grant five semester hours.

-Examinations: Two and a half-hour-long written examinations are held at the end of each term for many courses.
+Examinations: Two and a half-hour-long final examinations are held at the end of each term for many courses.
 The Registrar sets the testing schedule.

 Grades: Carleton’s grading system is as follows: A=Excellent work of consistently high quality, usually showing notable understanding, insight, creativity, or skill and few weaknesses; B=Good work of good quality, showing understanding, insight, creativity, or skill; C=Satisfactory work that is adequate, showing readiness to continue study in the field; D=Passing work that is minimally adequate, raising serious concern about readiness to continue in the field, creditable; F=Failing work that is clearly inadequate, unworthy of credit.
 In computing grade point averages A = 4.0, A- = 3.67, B+ = 3.33, B = 3.0, B- = 2.67, C+ = 2.33, C = 2.0, C- = 1.67, D+ = 1.33, D = 1.0, D- = .67, F = 0.